testpros/webdriver-accessibility/README.md

 }
 ```

 In this project, you can find two examples of how to use this library in JUnit and Cucumber-JVM under `src/test/java/com/accessibility/examples`.
-Tests by default run on Firefox, please make sure your Firefox version is supported by selenium used in `webdriver-accessibility`
+Tests by default run on Chrome, please make sure your Chrome version is supported by selenium used in `webdriver-accessibility`

 While JUnit example is little straight forward,  Cucumber-JVM example is little more sophisticated, check under `src/test/java/com/accessibility/example` for code.
 Here is a sample cucumber report (test included in the project) that demonstrates how to embed details of the output of webdriver-accessibility tool in test reports.
 Here you can notice that I embedded plain audit report and screenshot.
 In the screenshot, you can notice that input text boxes violated [missing label rule][5] and are threfore marked with red border.
 There are infact 24 violations of [missing label rule][5],